-Strong film screenplays provided the foundation for Sean Connery, Daniel Craig, and the five other actors to bring James Bond - or 007 - to life.
+Strong film screenplays provided the foundation for Sean Connery, Daniel Craig, and other actors to bring James Bond—or 007—to life.
 These movies have captured the imaginations of movie-goers for decades.
 Of course, many of the screenplays derived from original James Bond books and short stories.
 Ian Fleming was the first James Bond author, the originator of the series.
 However, there have been seven other authorized James Bond authors; the first American writer was Raymond Benson.

 In 1996, Raymond Benson took over John Gardner's role as writer of James Bond.
 This position came with controversy, however, as many maintained that an American would possess a point of view too different from the previous British writers.
 Aggravating matters, Benson strayed significantly from the storyline created by Gardner.
 In order to ease the minds of fans and publishers, Benson aggressively promoted his Bond books in the United Kingdom.